Xiaomi Mi 10 global launch set for March 27

 As for the cameras, the Mi 10 Pro has a 108MP f/1.69 primary camera, followed by a 20MP ultrawide shooter, a 12MP “portrait” lens with a 2x zoom, and another 8MP telephoto lens with a longer 10x hybrid zoom.
 The regular Mi 10 retains the primary camera but switches out the pair of telephoto lenses for a 2MP macro camera and a 2MP depth sensor.
 A 20MP camera handles selfies on both.

 The Xiaomi Mi 10 Pro has a 4,500mAh battery with support for 50W fast charging, while the Mi 10 has a slightly bigger 4,780mAh battery which can be charged at 30W.
-30W fast wireless charging, as well as reverse wireless charging, is also present.
+Both phones also feature 30W fast wireless charging, as well as reverse wireless charging.

-Xiaomi has already confirmed that the Mi 10 flagship can be expected to come to India this year.
-However, they will be a little more expensive over here as they will be subject to import duties and won't be manufactured locally.
+Xiaomi has already confirmed that the Mi 10 flagship can be expected to come to other countries such as India this year, but we don't know exactly where each new phone will be available yet.